 Some prefer short bursts of high-intensity action.
 Others enjoy long, leisurely hikes.
 As far as being healthy is concerned—especially in terms of anti-aging—any exercise is always better than none, a scientific review has confirmed.

 Exercise has a positive effect on our metabolism, which is important for weight management, especially as we age.
 Your metabolism cannot be improved through gimmicky approaches such as hot chilli peppers or coconut oil, according to myth busters at the U.S. National Library of Medicine.
-But physical activity has a marked effect on metabolism.
+However, physical activity has a marked impact on metabolism.

 “Despite the historical notion that physical activity needs to be performed for a minimum duration to elicit meaningful health benefits, we provide novel evidence that sporadic and bouted [physical activity] are similarly associated with substantially reduced mortality,” the authors note.